 Croydon is in the midst of a once-in-a-lifetime regeneration programme thanks to unprecedented investment from both the private and public sector.

-More than £5billion is committed to the programme and, with Croydon having been identified as a Growth Zone by Chancellor George Osborne, it will help the south London town to meet its aspirations of becoming a Modern European City.
+More than £5billion is committed to the programme and, with Croydon having been identified as a Growth Zone by the government, it will help the south London town to meet its aspirations of becoming a Modern European City.

 Investment covers all of the main sectors: housing, commercial, schools, public realm and retail.